LPBeaulieu/Typewriter-OCR-TintypeText/README.md

   The reason for this is that when you will scan a multi-page document in a multi-page scanner, you will provide you scanner with a file root name (e.g. "my_text-") and the scanner will number them automatically (e.g."my_text-.jpg", "my_text-0001.jpg", "my_text-0002.jpg", "my_text-"0003.jpg", etc.) and the code would then label the subfolder within the "OCR Predictions" folder as "my_text".
 The OCR prediction results for each page will be added in sequence to the "my_text.rtf" file within the "my_text" subfolder of the "OCR Predictions" folder.
 Should you ever want to repeat the OCR prediction for a set of JPEG images, it would then be important to remove the "my_text" subfolder before running the "get_predictions.py" code once more, in order to avoid appending more text to the exising "my_text.rtf" file.

-If you are not using the model trained on my 2021 Royal Epoch typewriter in the Google Drive link above, you will need to change the name of the deep learning model that you are using.
-That is to say that you will need to change "Model_Royal_2021_Epoch_acc9993" for the name of your model in line 174 of "get_predictions.py":
+If you changed the name of your deep learning model, or if you are using one of the models that I trained, you will to update the model name within the "get_predictions.py" code.
+That is to say that you will need to change "typewriter_OCR_cnn_model" for the name of your model in line 174 of "get_predictions.py":

 ```
-learn = load_learner(cwd + '/Model_Royal_2021_Epoch_acc9993')
+learn = load_learner(cwd + '/typewriter_OCR_cnn_model')
 ```

 As mentionned above, since fresh typewriter ink ribbons lead to darker text and more ink speckling on the page, in the presence of dark typewritten text you should decrease the segmentation sensitivity (increase the number of non-white y pixels required for a given x coordinate in order for that x coordinate to be included in the segmentation).
 That is to say that on a fresh ribbon of ink, you should increase the value of 3 (illustrated below) to about 6 (results will vary based on your typewriter's signal to noise ratio) in the line 56 of "get_predictions.py" in order to avoid including unwanted noise in the character rectangles.